 TROLL BOOKS AND WALKING PATHS

-When the host in Fossatún, Steinar Berg, first arrived to this area, he found a rock with the shape of a troll's face.
-Aside from this special rock and the Troll Waterfalls just behind it, he got inspired and started to write folk stories about trolls.
+When the host in Fossatún, Steinar Berg, first arrived to this area, he found a rock with the shape of a troll's face by the Troll Waterfalls.
+This inspired him to write folk stories about trolls.
 His books have been well received and successful in Iceland.
-The book Tryggdatröll (The Last Troll), is available in 4 languages apart from Icelandic: English, French, German and Norwegian; and soon it will be released in Japanese and Spanish.
+The book Tryggdatröll (The Last Troll) is available in 4 languages apart from Icelandic: English, French, German and Norwegian; and soon it will be released in Japanese and Spanish.
 The books are illustrated by Brian Pilkington.

 A new and wonderful Icelandic folk story has emerged, a model children’s book, both for children and adults.

-Below is the map showing where the stories in the book take place - in West Iceland.
+Below is the map showing locations where the stories in Trunt, Trunt, Folktales of Trolls, Elves and People take place - in the West Region of Iceland.

 ROCK'N' TROLL WITH GRASASNAR

 Apart from writing, Steinar Berg is also a musician.
-He is a member of the local band Grasasnar (The Jerks), who play regularly in Fossatún with full or part line up.
+He is a member of the local band Grasasnar (The Jerks), who play irregularly in Fossatún with full or part line up.

 THE SURROUNDINGS: discovering West Iceland

 Fossatún is located in the centre of West Iceland region and it is an ideal destination for shorter or longer stays.
-From here you can visit West region main attractions which are within short distances.
+From here you can visit The West Region´s main attractions which are within short distances.
 Set Fossatún as your base and discover the wonders of this beautiful region.

-Our land is only 84 km from Reyjavík (see here how to reach Fossatún by car) and approx. 90km from the south of Snæfellsness peninsula, a "must-see" area in Iceland.
+Fossatún is only 98 km from Reyjavík (see here how to reach Fossatún by car) and approx. 90km from the south of Snæfellsness peninsula, a "must-see" area in Iceland.
 Around the peninsula there are villages and towns as well as hiking trails, Saga sites, golden beaches and volcanic peaks.

-The gentle cascades of bright water make Hraunfossar Waterfalls a famous spot for visitors and photographers and they are just 30km from Fossatún.
+The gentle cascades of bright water make Hraunfossar Waterfalls a famous spot for visitors and photographers and they are just 35km from Fossatún.
 The falls emerge from under the moss-covered lava and tumble down a series of rock steps into the river.
-On your way you will find the Europe´s most powerful hot spring - Deildartunguhver.
-This thermal spring (100°C) provides hot water for the central heating in the Borgarnes and Akranes towns.
+On your way you will find the Europe´s most biggest hot spring - Deildartunguhver producing 180 liters pr. second of boiling hot water (100°C) to provide for the central heating in the Borgarnes and Akranes towns... and Fossatún.
+Between Deildartunguhver and Hraunfossar is Reykholt, a place of history with an exhibition on the culture of mideval time in Iceland and writing of Icelandic Sagas.
+A little further up road 518is Húsafell, where artist Pall Gudmundsson lives and works and you can find some of his work sculpturing faces out of stones from the neighbourhood.
+And close to there are the two biggest lava caves in Europe, Surtshellir which is publicly open and accessable, and Vidgelmir where guest can go on a guided tour to explore the colour and rock formations 600 meters into the earth.